 Similar to SnapSeed, albeit a little trickier to navigate for beginners to photography editing.
 I like the quality of the finished photo when I use a combo of the Exposure, Contrast and Sharpen features on VSCO.
 Fans of filters and a consistent aesthetic on their feeds will love array of options on this app, especially the free & paid versions of photography “presets” that remove the need for several editing steps with their simple application.

 When time is not on my side, and a shot was taken in good light already but may need just a bit of tweaking, I use the combo of brightness and contrast features built into the editing section of Insta.
 I usually set my brightness first, followed by a dash of contrast so as to not wash out too much detail in the image from higher exposure.
+I also use the “Adjust” feature when an image needs to be straightened out to look right on the square frame.
 I very rarely use any of the Instagram filters.

 An incredible FREE application for photo editing, design and resizing to make your photos suitable for various social platforms – think Photoshop without the expense or need for design expertise!
 My favourite thing about Canva is the “magic resize” tool that allows you to take one image and resize it in multiple formats in one step!
-Currently, Canva is available for desktop and iPhone only.
-I’m anxiously awaiting the Android version to launch.
+Canva is available for desktop, iPhone, and NOW Android!
 There are so many amazing ways to use Canva beyond resizing, and you can find out more through their WORKSHOPS.
 The free version of the platform offers so many features, but there is also a Canva for Work small business owners, including bloggers, may want to upgrade to.

 There are amazing tutorials on Pinterest for every type of photo technique and I often pin resources for my own use.
 Check out our Family Photography Board for some inspo from some of my favourite Photographers + Bloggers!

 I use these apps for both my DSLR and mobile shots.
-I still do things the hard way by emailing photos to myself, and then uploading the shot to the app I want to use.
-There are easier ways like using wireless apps linked to your camera I will be exploring soon.
+I still do things the hard way by emailing photos to myself and then uploading the shot to the app I want to use.
+There are easier ways like using wireless mobile apps & wifi gadgets you can attach to your camera I’m exploring with now.

 These FREE apps and resources can really improve your photo editing game, but for parents wanting to learn from the pros on how to take better photos of their family for personal projects and beyond, check out Shoot Along.
 This is an affordable, online photography course tailored specifically to parents wanting to learn photo techniques using any DSLR, offered in 8 week or year-long sessions.
 My full review of the course HERE.